 Family - Iridaceae

-Habit - Perennial herbs with ovoid or subglobose bulbs.
+Habit - Perennial forb with ovoid or subglobose bulbs.

 Stems - Ascending to erect, to 40 cm, terete.